Tomentos/JTT_Tutorials/Networking_101/Networking_101.md

-# Networking 101 - The fucking basics
+# Networking 101 - The basics

 You want to learn networking?
 Then you gotta start at the bottom.
 Bottom meaning how a network is built, physically and what that even is would be good to know too.